bytecodealliance/wamr-python/docs/design.md

 libc.printf(b"Hello, an int %d, a float %f, a string %s\n", c_int(1), c_doulbe(3.14), "World!")
 ```

+#### inline

+`static inline` funtions are hidden by compilers by default.
+So, it will not
+create wrappers for those unvisiable symbols.

 ### bindgen.py

 Use _pycparser_.
 Visit the AST of `core/iwasm/include/wasm_c_api.h` created